NGAT4Rec: Neighbor-Aware Graph Attention Network For Recommendation: Method

 \subsection{Neighbor-Aware Graph Attention Layer}

-Graph attention mechanism in GAT~\cite{GAT} only uses a given node and one of its neighbors to compute the coefficient of this neighbor, which assumes these neighboring nodes are independent.
-However, in recommendation tasks base on the user-item interaction graph, the importance of an item $i$ to a user $u$ can be represented by the correlations between $i$ and all neighboring items of $u$.
+Graph attention mechanism in GAT~\cite{GAT} compute the propagation coefficient between the center node and its neighbor only by themselves.
+However, in recommendation tasks based on the user-item interaction graph, the importance of an item $i$ to a user $u$ can be represented by the correlations between $i$ and all neighboring items of $u$.
 Therefore, as shown in Figure \ref{fig:NGAT}(b), we define a novel neighbor-aware graph attention mechanism that computes the neighbor-aware attention coefficient for users' items and items' users through implicit correlations on $k$-th layer:

 Where $\operatorname{G}(\cdot, \cdots)$ is the overall attention function. $f(\cdot, \cdot)$ is the pairwise attention function, and $g(\cdots)$ is the attention pooling function.
 Specially, we employ normalized dot product to calculate the pairwise attention.
-Furthermore, We perform $\operatorname{ReLU}$ function here to make sure the result of $f(\cdot, \cdot)$ is not negative.
+Furthermore, we perform $\operatorname{ReLU}$ function here to make sure the result of $f(\cdot, \cdot)$ is not negative.
 The pairwise attention function is defined as:

 In most previous works, attention function is defined by dot product~\cite{NLNN} or dot product with softmax~\cite{GAT}.
 However, normalized dot product can limit output from -1 to 1 in contrast to dot product may output very large or small values.
 Meanwhile, softmax is time-consuming to calculate the exponentials, therefore we utilize $\operatorname{ReLU}$ to obtain the same ability.